Kit Hinrichs

-Kit Hinrichs (born November 15, 1941, in Torrance, California) is an American graphic designer, author, collector, and design educator.
+Kit Hinrichs (born November 15, 1941) is an American graphic designer, author, collector, and design educator.

 Education

 Hinrichs studied graphic design at Art Center College of Design (then in Los Angeles, California), where he earned a Bachelor of Professional Arts in 1963.

 Career

 Professional overview

 After graduating from Art Center in 1963, Hinrichs served in the Marine Corps.
 Hinrichs then moved to New York and, after a few years, partnered with Anthony Russell to form Russell and Hinrichs, an independent design consultancy.
 Seven years later, Hinrichs and his wife, Linda Hinrichs, established Hinrichs Design Associates which "focused on reinterpreting the annual report with a concentration on the character of particular companies."
 They moved to San Francisco in 1976 and formed a bi-coastal partnership with Vance Jonson, B. Martin Pedersen, and Neil Shakery called Jonson, Pedersen, Hinrichs & Shakery.
 In 1986 the San Francisco office merged with Pentagram and Hinrichs became a partner at Pentagram.
 Hinrichs was a partner at Pentagram's San Francisco office from 1986 to 2009.
 In 2009, Hinrichs founded Studio Hinrichs, an independent design firm in San Francisco, California.

 Hinrichs' design experience spans brand development and identity, promotion, publication design, packaging design, environmental graphics, product design, editorial design, and exhibition design.
 Hinrichs' past and present clients include the California Academy of Sciences, Design Within Reach, Crocker Bank, Transamerica, Potlatch Corporation, American President Lines, The Nature Company, Consolidated Freightways, Royal Viking Lines, Clarks of England, Art Center College of Design, Red Herring (magazine), Aspen Skiing Company, Sony Metreon Entertainment Complex, United Airlines' Hemispheres Magazine, Simpson Paper, Sappi Fine Paper, Muzak, Gymboree, University of Southern California, Safeco, Museum of Glass, Symantec, KQED, the San Francisco Zoo, Restoration Hardware, Columbus Salame, and many more.

 Hinrichs is the co-author of seven books: Vegetables, Stars & Stripes: Ninety-six Top Designers and Graphic Artists Offer Their Personal Interpretations of Old Glory, TypeWise, Long May She Wave: A Graphic History of the American Flag, The Pentagram Papers: A Collection of Thirty-six Papers, 100 American Flags: A Unique Collection of Old Glory Memorabilia, and 100 Baseball Icons: From the National Baseball Hall of Fame and Museum Archive.
 He also co-founded @Issue: The Journal of Business and Design with Delphine Hirasuna.

 Hinrichs has taught various graphic design courses at School of Visual Arts, California College of the Arts, and Academy of Art University.